XBraid/xbraid/docs/Examples.md

             return 0;
          }

-In addition to the user functions defines in `examples/ex-01.c`, the user must define the following routines:
+In addition to the user's routines in in `examples/ex-01.c`, the user must define the following routines:

 1. **ObjectiveT**: This function evaluates the time-dependent part of the objective function at a local time \f$t_i\f$.